artmetla/DejaView/docs/quickstart/traceconv.md

 # Quickstart: Trace conversion

-_This quickstart demonstrates how Perfetto traces can be converted into other trace formats using the `traceconv` tool._
+_This quickstart demonstrates how DejaView traces can be converted into other trace formats using the `traceconv` tool._

 ![](/docs/images/traceconv-summary.png)

 ## Prerequisites

 - A host running Linux or MacOS
-- A Perfetto protobuf trace file
+- A DejaView protobuf trace file

 The supported output formats are: